 these months.
 Our Family Medicine Faculty routinely manage their inpatients, as well as unattached patients entering care through the Emergency Room.
 Subspecialty colleagues, who are often brought in as consultants, have a long and strong tradition of working with our Residency Program, and are viewed as superb teachers.
 From the PGY-1 Intern, learning the many nuances of inpatient care, to the PGY-3 Senior Resident, leading the service, graduates finish having experienced and benefited from the growth in confidence, and competence from such a process.
 Again, this curricular piece is certainly a highlight.

-Maternal Child Health Curriculum (OB/Pediatrics)
+Perinatal & Child Health Curriculum (OB/Pediatrics)

-Consistent with our vision of comprehensive training across all life cycles, our Maternal Child Health curriculum provides a unique model for obstetric and pediatric education.
+Consistent with our vision of comprehensive training across all life cycles, our Perinatal & Child Health curriculum provides a unique model for obstetric and pediatric education.
 Rather than separate these, they are combined, so residents will think of mothers and their babies together.
 In addition to routine deliveries and newborn care, the resident service regularly includes complications of pregnancy, complications in the neonatal period, and many common pediatric cases.
 Social workers, community nurses, and outreach workers are included on the team to address individual patient needs.
 By Residency’s end, each resident will feel confident in managing the wide array of obstetric, newborn, and pediatric clinical problems.
-The Maternal Child Health curriculum is founded in the belief that Family Physicians can make critical impact on the health outcomes of some of our most vulnerable patients.
+The Perinatal & Child Health curriculum is founded in the belief that Family Physicians can make critical impact on the health outcomes of some of our most vulnerable patients.
 It is certainly a highlight of our Residency Program.